Spatial Knowledge Graph-Guided Multimodal Synthesis: Spatial Knowledge Graph-Guided Data Synthesis

 Specifically, we input the intermediate representations \(E_l\) and \(T_l\) derived from \(G\) directly into \(f\) as guidance.
 Additionally, we leverage few-shot examples to instruct \(f_1\) on how to generate appropriate bounding boxes \(B_l\).

 In order to synthesize data on whether an object exists in the image for subsequent tasks, we randomly select an object from other objects in current scene as a non-existent object \(o_{neg}\), ensuring that this object is excluded from the synthesized image.
 The elements \(E_l\), \(T_l\), and \(s_i\), along with the optional non-existent object \(o_{neg}\), are input to \(f_1\) to produce the caption \(d\).
+The formula is as follows:

 Finally, we input \(B_l\) and \(d\) into \(f_2\) to generate the final image \(i\).